richb999git/TrackIT/TrackIT/ReadMe.txt

 All the views and code is hidden initially.
 To unhide it Add a scaffolding item and choose Identity then tick whatever you need to unhide.
 You can then edit views and c# files as required.

+Adding ngx-bootstrap datepicker:
+  ng add ngx-bootstrap  --component datepicker

+Needed to delete the line in angular.json where the styles are: node_modules/bootstrap/dist/css/bootstrap.min.css". ngx-bootstrap adds it in but it was already put there by the ASP.NET Core Angular template.